wasifmkhan/portfolio.optimization.R/README.md

 This repository will contains the files and the pdf used to present a portoflio optimization project I did during my masters final semester.

+## To see the R project, please click the pdf file above for analysis and the .Rmd file for the code.

-Discussion of the Python notebook is below.
+## Discussion of the Python notebook is below.
 To see the code please click on the ipynb file above.

 Methodology